Which Pro Screenwriting Software To Choose

 What are some downsides to FadeIn?

-That said, the last thing to point out is that since FadeIn is a newer screenwriting software, it isn’t as standard across the industry and, thus, could come up when trying to collaborate with others in real-time.
+Since FadeIn is newer screenwriting software, it isn’t standard across the industry and could cause problems when trying to collaborate with others in real time.

 In that instance, you could work the old-fashioned way and export every pass you take on the shared script as an FDX file that you pass back and forth, or one of you would have to switch programs.